 Desperately Seeking Streamlined Systems: During its research, Bolay discovered that back-office systems were often wildly lacking.
 Bolay identified four characteristics that were vital to move forward with any back-office investment.

 1. Ease of implementation.
 Executives at Bolay wanted a platform that wouldn’t require a chief technology officer to manage the implementation.

 2. Advanced & appropriate team member engagement solutions.

 Bolay’s team members are on average between the ages of 16 and 21.
 Employee engagement needs to be intuitive and similar to the platforms where they spend the majority of their time — namely mobile and social platforms.
 By empowering employees with solutions that they feel comfortable using, frustration levels remain low and so do employee turnover rates.

 3. Demand forecasting capabilities.
 Accurate forecasts are vital for operations.
 Augmenting historical data with predictive analytics for forecasting offers major benefits.

 4. Fully configurable.
 Bolay wanted a partner that would customize analytics and dashboards to meet the specific needs of the business.

-One of the technologies that did work for Bolay was HotSchedules, a HR, benefits and payroll solution that was acquired by Fourth.
+One of the technologies that did work for Bolay was HotSchedules, an inventory and management and workforce management solution that merged with Fourth.
 Fourth’s hospitality operations platform adds layered security access points, granting appropriate access based on what each employee needs to see.
 Since implementation, Bolay has seen quick improvement in various aspects of the business.
 With Fourth’s predictive analytics, leadership can now proactively schedule.
 Bolay has significantly decreased overtime costs and improved team member engagement and satisfaction rates.

 About the Author: